-The Winston-Salem City Council has scheduled a general obligation bond referendum that would raise $139.2 million for public improvements.
-The public improvements that the bonds would finance are broken down into five categories.
-Voters will vote separately on each category.
+The Winston-Salem City Council scheduled a general obligation bond referendum to would raise $139.2 million for public improvements.
+The public improvements are broken down into five categories.

 Parks & Recreation: $30.85 million (19 projects)